Tachyon-Sonics/ChaosCastle/README.md

 I just changed a few things that went on my nerves while playing and testing.
 All these small changes were done directly in the Modula-2 code, which was then converted again to Java.
 If you know about the original Amiga or Macintosh version you may hence notice a few differences.
 Here's some of the most important ones:

-- The levels of "Family" zone now cost 150£ instead of 100£.
+- The levels of the "Family" zone now cost 150£ instead of 100£.
 I found that "Family" levels were otherwise too frequent.
 - Some aliens release less "£" for the same reason
 - Less meteorites in the "Chaos" zone
 - The order of "Family" levels has slightly changed
 - 16 power bonuses instead of 20.
+- Laser bomb and Ball bomb throw more bullets

 BTW if you saved games with the original Amiga or Macintosh version, you should be able to load them in this Java version.
 The format is compatible!